-After exposure, diphtheria immunization should be updated in all contacts (including hospital personnel) who have not completed a primary series or who have gone > 5 yr since their last booster dose.
+After exposure, diphtheria immunization should be updated in all contacts (including hospital personnel) who have not completed a primary series or who have gone > 5 years since their last booster dose.
 The vaccine should also be given if immunization status is unknown.
 An age-appropriate diphtheria toxoid-containing vaccine is used.

 All close contacts should be examined; surveillance for evidence of disease is maintained for 7 days.

 If cultures are positive, an additional 10-day course of erythromycin should be given; carriers should not be given antitoxin.
 After 3 days of treatment, carriers can safely resume work while continuing to take antibiotics.
-Cultures should be repeated; 24 h after the completion of antimicrobial therapy, 2 consecutive culture sets of the nose and throat should be collected 24 h apart.
+Cultures should be repeated; 24 hours after the completion of antimicrobial therapy, 2 consecutive culture sets of the nose and throat should be collected 24 hours apart.
 If results are positive, another course of antibiotics is given and cultures are done again.